 | Statement | Seller | Periodically (monthly, quarterly) | Summarize all transactions, payments, and credits over a time period | Mixed (shows overall account balance) |

 The key distinction is timing and purpose.
 An invoice (or bill) exists before money changes hands.
 A receipt exists after.
+For a deeper comparison of how these two documents differ across use cases, see our invoice vs. receipt guide.
 A statement is neither a single request nor a single confirmation.
 It is a running summary of the entire relationship between two parties over a defined period, showing every invoice issued, every payment received, and every credit applied, along with the outstanding balance.

 Is an Invoice a Legal Document?